ntop/ntopng/doc/src/advanced_features/category_lists.rst

 The *Num Hosts* column indicates the number of hosts loaded from the specified list.
 The *Status* column indicates the list current status:

-- *Enabled*: the list in currently in use by ntopng
+- *Enabled*: the list is enabled and will be used by ntopng
-- *Disabled*: the list is ignored by ntopng
+- *Disabled*: the list is disabled and will be ignore by ntopng
-- *Ready for Update*: the list will be updated during the next scheduled update
+- *Error*: there was an error while downloading the list.
+Check out the ntopng log for details.

 By clicking on the *Edit* button it's possible to edit the list update frequency and to disable the list.